-The Control of Substances Hazardous To Health (COSHH) regulations were issued in 2002 and are administered the Health & Safety Executive (HSE) of the United Kingdom.
+The Control of Substances Hazardous To Health (COSHH) regulations were first issued in 2002 and are administered by the Health & Safety Executive (HSE) of the United Kingdom.
 The regulations require employers to control exposure to hazardous substances in the workplace to prevent ill health.

 These regulations not only prevent injuries to employees, but can also improve productivity, reduce accidents, and lessen legal/regulatory liabilities.
 Like most workplace safety regulations, they benefit employers and employees alike.

 Safety Emporium carries all kinds of eye/face washes, safety showers, drench hoses and more.

 Under the COSHH regulations, a Substance Hazardous to Health is any of the following:

 Examples include various fumes, dusts, vapors, mists, nanotechnology materials (which involve respirable particles smaller than 100 nm in diameter), gases and asphyxiating gases, and biological agents (germs).
 If the materials's packaging has any of the regulatory-required hazard symbols then it is classed as a hazardous substance.

 Note: REACH replaced the now-obsolete CHIP regulations.
 Under CHIP, substances classifed as dangerous to health had ratings of T+ (very toxic), T (toxic), X (harmful), C (corrosive), or XI (irritant)

 Substances not "hazardous to health" under COSHH include: